jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 ![Architecture Overview](/images/function-node-pallet.png)

-Next delete the link between the "Item Lookup" node and the "Tranlate Debug" node.
+Next delete the link between the "Item Lookup" node and the "Translate Debug" node.
 Create a new connection between the "Item Lookup" and the newly dropped "Function" node.
-Then connect the **right** side of the function node to the "Tranlate Debug" Node and the "Return Translated Name/Number" node.
+Then connect the **right** side of the function node to the "Translate Debug" Node and the "Return Translated Name/Number" node.

 ![Architecture Overview](/images/item-parse-debug-flow.png)

 Change the name of the "Function" node to "Parse out Name".
 This is done by double clicking on the "Function" node and changing the name.
 Your function node editor view should look like:

 ![Architecture Overview](/images/parse-out-name-node.png)